While on the subject of English cuisine

 There are others . . . loads of others as a matter of fact.
 But I have to go make dinner now.
 And the rest of you should make sure that you don’t miss the chance to enter for a taste of another of England’s less forgettable foods!

-9 Responses to “While on the subject of English cuisine”
+9 thoughts on “While on the subject of English cuisine

 Leave a Reply